azmunkz/image_tag_analysis/README.md

 # Image Tag Analysis Module

-**Version:** 2.0.2
+**Version:** 2.1.1\
-**Status:** Stable
+**Status:** Stable\
-**Requires:** Drupal 10.x, OpenAI API Key, Internet access (for live tagging via OpenAI)
+**Requires:** Drupal 10.x/11.x, OpenAI API Key, Internet access (for live tagging via OpenAI)

 ---

 This Drupal module uses AI to analyze uploaded images in content nodes (like Product or Article) and auto-tag them based on the visual content.
-It also provides slider-based matched product suggestions and AJAX-based re-analyze support.
+It also provides slider-based matched product suggestions with fallback product support and AJAX-based re-analyze capability.

 ---